ThaaoBlues/Blue/README.md

 - being separated by the "/" character.

-- if you want to just check if the user sentence begin by one word, type startswith followed by a space and the word you want.
+- if you want to take some random words in you trigger sentence, just add * at the word position.

 ## Informations